 Holocaust Memorial Day (HMD) 2020 will mark the 75th anniversary of the liberation of Auschwitz-Birkenau.
-In commemoration of this landmark anniversary, we are running an exciting project for organisations and community groups all over the UK to take part in.
+In commemoration of this landmark anniversary, we are running an exciting project that organisations and community groups all over the UK have been taking part in.

-From art groups to faith groups and charities to schools, groups of all kinds are coming together across the country to make their own Memorial Flames.
-Each one will commemorate 75 years since the end of the Holocaust, the genocide perpetrated by the Nazis against the Jews in Europe.
+From art groups to faith groups and charities to schools, groups of all kinds have come together to make their own Memorial Flames.
+Each one commemorates 75 years since the end of the Holocaust, the genocide perpetrated by the Nazis against the Jews in Europe.

 In November a panel of experts met to review the artworks submitted, and 75 Memorial Flame artworks have now been selected to form a national exhibition that will be launched at the UK Commemorative Ceremony for HMD 2020.
 You can see the list of selected groups and some example artworks here.